 The surgery takes around 2-3 hours to perform and the patient is given general anesthesia.
 Patients are put on liquid diet after the surgery and once the body heals, the diet is slowly changed from semi solid, pured food to normal solid foods.
 Patients can start eating normal food about 1 month after the surgery.

-Usually after the surgery, an overall improvement in the general health of the patient is visible.
+Usually after the Orange County tummy tuck procedure, an overall improvement in the general health of the patient is visible.
 Of course the gastric sleeve surgery is only a step in the journey towards weight loss and it is up to the patient to bring about lifestyle changes to maintain the ideal weight throughout his or her life.
-Visit https://www.weightlossagents.com/gastric-plication-surgery.php.
+Check online for other info on cosmetic surgery like labiaplasty procedure.